panoply/vscode-liquid/README.md

 | Liquid TypeScript   | .ts.liquid           | source.ts     |
 | Liquid Yaml         | .yaml.liquid         | source.yaml   |

 > **Please Note:** You can stop vscode-liquid from extending its capabilities into HTML and JSON by setting `liquid.enable` to `false` in your workspace.
-This will prevent the extension from assuming `.html` and `.json` files contain Liquid code.
+This will prevent the extension from assuming file that use `.html` and `.json` extension contain Liquid code.

 <strong>HTML Validation</strong><br>